jooby-dev/jooby-docs/docs/obis-observer/commands/ReadMeterArchive.md

-# ReadArchive
+# ReadMeterArchive

-Request/response to get archive data.
+Request/response to get the meter archive data.

 ## Request